- According to IEC 60502-1, GB

 Follow the color-coding standard explained in the section What Do the Different Colors of Electrical Wire Mean, for specific guidelines.
-For instance, depending on which country you live in, red electrical wire may signify phases, while other jurisdictions might rely on blue electric wire for the same application.
+For instance, depending on which country you live in, the red electrical wiring cable may signify phases, while other jurisdictions might rely on a blue electric wire for the same application.

 Here’s what you need to do to run electrical wire through your home or office:

 a)Switch off the main power switch at the breaker panel

 b)Unscrew the screws of the breaker box and remove it

 c)Use an electrical tester to confirm that there is no power flowing into the breaker box

 d)Unscrew the covering from one of the holes of the sub-panel breaker on the top of the breaker panel

 e)Attach a cable clamp through the hole and onto the end of the cable that needs connecting to the breaker panel (the other end of that cable will connect to the electrical outlet for an appliance – see section 3 for details)

 f)Sometimes, it may be a challenge to run the cable from the panel box to the target electrical outlet, especially if you are working alone without an assistant.
 You may find using a wire coat hangar makes a great way to snag building wires through walls and pipes

 g)Run a 4 core cable from this sub-panel breaker point through the clamp and tighten it.
 Pay special attention to the electrical wire colors.
 Make doubly sure that you’ve properly connected the copper wire (220 wire), the white covered wire (the neutral electrical wire), the black electrical wire (the electric hot wire), and the electrical red wire (another hot wire electric), 10 electrical wire is a most popular size.